jairodelgado/users-connections/README.md

 This is a toy project developed in Sequelize, Express, React and NodeJS.
 The application allows to create users and connections between them.
-Users are defined by ony an id and a name.
+Users are defined by an id and a name.
 In addition, connections can be visualized in a directed graph.

 ## Requirements